slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The way to get good ideas is to get lots of ideas and throw the bad ones away."
 -- Linus Pauling [1901]*

 Best ideas come from the market, not from you.

 Changes in the environment unlock opportunities.

-Creativity is a muscle.
-Without new experiences, it atroffiates.
-Ideas born out of free time, play and boredom.
-Conventional people living conventional lives lead to conventional ideas.

-Ignorance is a blessing, gives you freedom to think about stuff.
+Creativity is a muscle, it atrophies without new experiences.
+Ideas emerge from free time, play, and boredom.
+Conventional lives produce conventional ideas.
+Ignorance is a blessing, it gives freedom to think afresh.

 > *"Name the greatest of all inventors.
 Accident."
 -- Mark Twain [1835]*